kfreeman000/LiftOff/README.md

 # LiftOff

 Struggling with fitness motivation? **LiftOff** might just be the boost you need!
-This React application, built with JavaScript, helps you track your weights from gym sessions and stay encouraged on your fitness journey.
+This React Native application helps you track your weights from gym sessions and stay encouraged on your fitness journey.

 ---